 The TACA Resiliency Initiative

 About halfway through the Emergency Arts Relief Fund cycle, we had another moment of clarity.
-Our pre-pandemic plan had been to launch the 2021 Arts General Operating Grant cycle in August 2020.
-But because most organizations had cancelled all public, in-person programming for the foreseeable future the AGO Grant Program is anchored in the ability of volunteer grants panelists to observe the artistic programming of applicants, we realized we would need an alternative.
-Additionally, at the start of the pandemic, we had temporarily suspended our capacity-building workshop series – the Amplifier Workshops – which provided free professional development to the local arts community.
+Our pre-pandemic plan had been to launch our annually recurring Arts General Operating (AGO) Grant program in August 2020.
+But because the AGO Grant program is anchored in the ability of volunteer grants panelists to observe the artistic programming of applicants, and most organizations were forced to cancel all public, in-person programming for the foreseeable future, we realized we would need to revise this grant program.
+Additionally, at the start of the pandemic, we had temporarily suspended our in-person capacity-building workshop series – the Amplifier Workshops – which provided free professional development to the local arts community.
 Now maybe more than ever, organizations needed expertise and guidance to navigate this unprecedented landscape.

 From this dynamic, we conceived the TACA Resiliency Initiative (TRI) – a multifaceted program that provides support through grants, capacity-building workshops, and thought leadership initiatives – to ensure the Dallas arts community continues to survive and thrive.
 The TRI has three primary components – Resiliency Grants, Pop-Up Grants and the Resiliency Workshops.
 The TACA Resiliency Initiative acts as a temporary replacement for TACA’s pre-pandemic mission programming and was built on the following guiding principles:

 FREQUENCY.
 As arts organizations enter uncharted cash flow territory, they need access to funding more frequently than they would in a normal environment.
-The Resiliency Grants program grew TACA’s unrestricted grant distributions from an annual schedule to three times a year.
-This program is supplemented by monthly distributions from our Pop-Up Grants which began in August 2020.
+The Resiliency Grants program grew TACA’s unrestricted grant distribution from an annual schedule to three grant disbursements a year.
+This program is supplemented by competitive monthly grant distributions from our Pop-Up Grants program which began in August 2020.

 RELEVANCY.
 Because of the drastic change in the landscape, TACA reduced and adjusted its grantmaking criteria to better reflect what organizations are navigating.
 Additionally, the content of TACA’s Resiliency Workshops (formerly the Amplifier Workshops) shifted to focus on the current challenges organizations are facing, like medical guidance and sustained collaboration.